solana-labs/solana-program-library/docs/src/stake-pool.md

 In this way, a user's funds are never at risk, and always redeemable.

-### Staking Credits Observed on Deposit

-A deposited stake account's "credits observed" must match the destination account's "credits observed".
-Typically, this means you must wait an additional epoch after activation for your stake account to match up with the stake pool's account.

 ### Transaction sizes

 The Solana transaction processor has two important limitations: